24/7 Admissions | Call Now: (800) 939-6636

 5. Reinforce behavioral change

-7. Have patients participate in self-help groups
+7. Have clients participate in self-help groups

 sober living for women

-Therapy and Addiction Treatment Groups
+Therapy and Addiction Treatment Groups for Women

 “Seeking Safety” Curriculum